-If you are getting unexpected results when copy-pasting cells containing formulae, it’s probably because the references in the formulae are relative references, and not absolute.
+If you are getting unexpected results when copy-pasting cells containing formulae, it’s probably because the references in the formulae are relative and not absolute.

 By relative references, we mean references that change when the formula is copied to another cell.
 An absolute reference, on the other hand, does not change when copied.
 Absolute references can usually be identified by a dollar symbol before the row number or column letter.
 For example, $B$2 is an absolute cell reference.

-Usually, when you copy cells containing formulae and paste them to another cell, Google Sheets adjusts the cells that the formula’s relative references point to.
+Usually, when you copy cells containing formulae and paste them into another cell, Google Sheets adjusts the cells that the formula’s relative references point to.
 It adjusts these references so that each formula operates on the data within its respective row or column.